-“Peek-a-who” is a simple, yet beautiful book that comes in this category.
+“Peek-a-who” is a simple, yet a beautiful book that comes in this category.
 The illustrations are very vibrant, but not too crowded which makes it a good book for babies.
 “There was an old lady who swallowed a fly” is yet another great choice.
 But, we would recommend it for kids age 2+.

 Sound or Musical Books

 Musical board books produce interactive sound effects or music when you press the buttons provided on the sides of the book.
 For instance, if the book is about farm animals, it will have buttons for each animal and produces respective noises.
 These are multi-sensory and highly interactive books, which also help to improve their motor skills.

 “World of Eric Carle, Around the farm” book would be a great choice when it comes to sound books.
 Eric Carle’s illustrations and farm animals!
 Both are absolute favorites among toddlers.

 PJ Masks It’s Time To Be A Hero Musical Sound Book is one of our favorites.
 The reading is simple and asks easy questions with amazing sound quality.

 These are my favorite kind of interactive books where each page contains instructions to do or find something.
 We know what you are thinking.
 Toddlers are usually not very interested in following instructions.
 But, these books have lots of fun and interesting elements embedded throughout each page.
 Also, these books are great if you want to include some indoor active sessions in your little one’s routine.